 The Commission on the Status of Women (CSW) is the UN body exclusively dedicated to the promotion of gender equality and the empowerment of women.
 It is key in promoting women’s rights, providing data on the status of women’s lives around the world, and implementing strategies on gender equality and the empowerment of women.
 Every year AAUW attends this two-week convening of member states, UN entities, and ECOSOC-accredited nongovernmental organizations from all regions of the world.

 For two weeks in March, the UN turns the focus of the United Nations toward gender-related issues worldwide.
 At the same time, civil society is given the opportunity to participate in the NGO (nongovernmental organization) CSW Forum.
-Joining thousands of women representing more than 100 nations, AAUW UN representatives, staff, and members present AAUW research and programs that help girls and women advance throughout the world.
+Joining thousands of women representing more than 100 nations, AAUW UN representatives and staff present AAUW research and programs that help girls and women advance throughout the world.

-Watch AAUW’s parallel event at the 65th NGO CSW Forum, “Policy, Practice & Promise: Advancing Women’s Global Economic Power.”
+Watch AAUW’s parallel event at the 67th NGO CSW Forum, “Tech Power to Economic Power: Closing the Digital Gender Gap.”

 The Civil Society Unit is within the Outreach Division in the United Nations Department of Global Communications (DGC).
-In the current public health emergency, the UN needs the help of civil society to disseminate accurate information and counter stigma and myths.
+The Civil Society Unit develops partnerships with civil society organizations (CSOs) and enhances the engagement of CSOs with the UN through informational briefings, events, and programs.

 This department works to advance the global agenda on women’s rights, gender equality, and the empowerment of women and to ensure that women’s voices are heard in international policy arenas.